restoring our biblical and constitutional foundations

 • Spend time with God daily.

-• Love, honor, and serve my wife and family.
+• Love, honor, and serve my family.

 • Strive for excellence in all I do.